JBShady/COD5-Remastered/README.md

 * Reduced Arisaka wallbuy and chalk from clipping into wood board
 * Flogger now damages the player only once per rotation and also sets the player into crouch
 * Flogger now damages the player the exact same between solo and co-op, killing instantly without Jug
-* Slightly reduced flogger damage delay
+* Slightly reduced flogger damage delay to zombies
 * Fixed flogger light fx from spawning clipped into the wall
 * Fixed flogger freezing zombies when too many get ragdolled
 * Zipline cooldowns decreased to 15 seconds for the initial cooldown and 30 for the regular cooldowns.